Common Credit Report Errors and How to Dispute Them

 While there are any number of errors that could crop up on a credit report, some are more likely than others.
 According to the CFPB, these are among the most common:

-• Wrong accounts.
-If an account is in your name but unfamiliar to you, this could be proof of identity theft.
+• Wrong accounts: If an account is in your name but unfamiliar to you, this could be evidence of identity theft.

-• Closed accounts are still open.
-You may have closed a savings account or credit card recently, but the report shows it as still open.
+• Closed accounts are still open: You may have closed a credit card recently, but the report shows it as still open.

-• Being labeled “owner” instead of a user on a joint account.
-If you’re simply an authorized user on a joint account or credit card, your credit report should reflect that.
+• You’re reported as the owner of the account, when you’re just an authorized user: If you’re simply an authorized user on a credit card, your credit report should reflect that.

 How to Report an Error